 Electricity flows from Monongahela Power (Mon Power) just like the river the utility was named after.
-The company services approximately 387,000 residential and commercial customers in a service area of 13,000 sq. mi. in West Virginia.
-Mon Power, along with West Penn Power and Potomac Edison, comprised the Allegheny Power arm of
+The company services approximately 388,000 residential and commercial customers in a service area of 13,000 sq. mi. in West Virginia.
+Mon Power, along with West Penn Power and Potomac Edison, comprise the Allegheny Power arm of

-The utility's service area includes Northern, Central and Southeastern West Virginia.
+The utility's service area includes Northern, Central, and Southeastern West Virginia.

 To lower carbon emissions, in 2012 Mon Power shut down three aging coal-fired power plants in West Virginia: Albright, Willow Island, and Rivesville.

 The company is a subsidiary of

 Mon Power was incorporated in Ohio in 1924.